-Bible Study for Beginners, PDF Download: Click here for daily Bible study worksheet printable: How to Study the Bible for Beginners PDF.
+Bible Study for Beginners, PDF Download: Click here for the daily Bible study worksheet printable: How to Study the Bible PDF.
 If you are already a subscriber, click here for the free printable library and use the password at the end of your last weekly newsletter.)

 Which Version of the Bible is Best for Bible Study?

-Bible study versions fall into two different types.
-There are formal equivalencies (ESV, NASB) and informal equivalencies (NIV, HCSB).
-Formal equivalences do the best job they can to keep word order close to the original Greek or Hebrew.
+Formal equivalences are a more accurate translation as they do the best job they can to keep word order close to the original Greek or Hebrew.
 Informal equivalencies put a higher priority on what sounds more natural.

-Here is a great ESV option: ESV Study Bible (Elegant Grace)
+Here is a great ESV option: ESV Study Bible for Women

 A Disclaimer: The Perfectionism/Procrastination Trap

 Before you get started, keep in mind that there is no ONE right way to do Bible study.
 Therefore, don’t feel defeated if you have a busy day and don’t get through the steps I have listed below.